Barnaul Altai Krai, Russia Travel Guide

 Dining with gluten-free or other specific allergen needs can be extremely challenging.
 Menu labels are rare.

-Careful planning is advised.
+Careful preparation is advised.

 Stick to simple, recognizable dishes where ingredients are less difficult to identify.